-• Expand the No Wrong Door system tools both in number of tools as well as the number of Area Agencies on Aging that use them.
+• Expand the use of CRIA within the No Wrong Door system tools both in number of tools as well as the number of community partners that use them.
 This will be accomplished only with additional funding or sharing the cost with the participating agencies.

-+ Individuals Receiving Communication, Referral, Information and Assistance (CRIA) Through the No Wrong Door System

-" Expand the Virginia Public Guardian and Conservator Program Statewide.
+- Individuals Receiving Communication, Referral, Information and Assistance (CRIA) Through the No Wrong Door System - " Encourage Public and Private Sector Collaboration to provide Public Guardian and Conservator Services to Incapacitated Adults